 Now this is REAL bad, no accelerator, no brake and a woman driving.

-look easy.
-You have to lean right back in classic Rodeo Bucking Bronco style
+made it look easy.
+You have to lean right back in classic Rodeo Bucking

-around the camel.
+to get around the camel.
 At 15 mins your bum is numb from sitting on a

 narrow strip of leather that they call a saddle (ok, ok, so it is

 "padded" with a sheepskin, Bull) and the gait of a camel is something

 Almost all the party of 38 is thinking this was a bad idea but still

-guide mounts up and makes it look easy (and makes everyone sick)
+the guide mounts up and makes it look easy (and makes everyone sick)

-but I notice a lot of the time he is almost side saddle while talking to every
+but I notice a lot of the time he is almost side saddle while talking

-seated at a long table down each side.
+is seated at a long table down each side.
 The food was fantastic and

 One thing that can be said of Alice is that parking for all vehicles is

-mall and head to where the Henly on Todd is taking place.
+the mall and head to where the Henly on Todd is taking place.
 It is hot

 and dry, but the stands have shade cloth over them so it is not too

 bad.
-Only Australians could come up with an idea to have a boat Regatta on a dry
+Only Australians could come up with an idea to have a boat Regatta

+the big boats.
 These are "boats" built on 4wd truck chassis.
 They carry

 That night we attended the "Sounds of Starlight Theatre" with Andrew

-getting over the "shock" that it was contempory music composed
+after getting over the "shock" that it was contempory music composed

 for the Didge I enjoyed it.
 He was accompanied by a keyboard player and

 percussionist and it was certainly different.
-A most enjoyable day all round.
+A most enjoyable day all

-radio box on, resite the computer, remove the T.V. bracket from the
+the radio box on, resite the computer, remove the T.V. bracket from the

 wall and everything looks good.
-It sounds so easy and quick typing it out but almost
+It sounds so easy and quick typing it

-pressurise the van and these work well but dust has been getting
+to pressurise the van and these work well but dust has been getting

 Things are looking good but Murphy is smirking.